Frequently Asked Questions

 - is not in electronic format.
 Electronic format means a format that is machine readable, but does not include scanned documents;

 - is publicly available on the Bureau's website;

 - you reasonably believe to be already in the Bureau's possession, provided you have notified the Bureau in writing of your decision not to provide it (please complete this form)

 - is collected as part of a project you expect to be of less than 12 months duration (this exemption does not apply to persons listed in Categories A or B in the Water Regulations);

-- is collected from a single site for a period of no more than 12 continuous weeks.
+- is collected from a single site for a period of less than 12 continuous weeks.
 So specified information from sporadic events, such as wind speed readings taken for fire fighting purposes, is not required (this exemption applies to all named persons including those listed in Categories A and B);

 - is collected solely in order to fulfil a contractual arrangement with another person not named in the Water Regulations.

 The regulations specify different timeframes for data from projects.
 If your project is less than 4 years long, you need only provide the data within 3 months of the end of the financial year in which you have collected it.